codeBelt/Command-Pattern/README.md

+# Work in progress...
+Go away.

 # Command-Pattern
-Work in progress...
-Go away.

 I created this example to learn the Command Pattern and hopefully it can help you.

+##How to use
+npm install

+grunt launch

 ##Command Pattern Learning Resources
 Check out these resource that helped me learn the Command Pattern: